doctorgaby/treqs/tests/TC_temp_1.md

 ## TestCases

 A list of manual test cases of user stories and their requirements.
-(Group A)
+(Group B)

 Note1: "userstory=" refers to the ID of the user story. "requirement req=" refers to the ID of the system requirement, traced by the user story. "testcase id=" refers to the ID of the test case.
-Note2: You can change the ID for the test cases, e.g. "id=TCnum1" can be "id=TC1",etc. Taking into account that you keep "TC" in the beginning of the ID.
+Note2: You can change the ID for the test cases, e.g. "id=TCtemp1", "id=TCtemp" etc. Taking into account that you keep "TC" in the beginning of the ID.

 ## [testcase id= userstory= requirement req=]